shaakunthala/wunderlist-ubu-wallpaper/README.md

 * Make our Python script executable by doing `chmod +x ~/bin/wunderlist-wall.py`.
 * Execute `wunderlist-wall.py <path to source wallpaper of choice>`.
 This is a one-time step.
 Example: `wunderlist-wall.py /usr/share/backgrounds/warty-final-ubuntu.png`
 * Run the same command without any parameters (`./wunderlist-wall.py`).
 This should change your wallpaper.
 Set this up as a cronjob (`crontab -e`) to periodically query and update wallpaper.
 (Example: `0,15,30,45 * * * *	/usr/bin/python /home/ushaasa/bin/wunderlist-wall.py`)

+## Changelog
+### 25 June 2016
+* Eliminated the additional copy of source image file.
+Instead, introduced a settings file that will keep a hash of the previous run.
+* If Today's list hasn't changed since the previous run, image processing will not take place.
+This eliminates unnecessary I/O overhead.